 Long Stay Vacations in Arizona

-Merit Longstays offers a hosted long stay vacations in Arizona at a luxurious resort in Scottsdale.
+Merit Longstays offers a hosted long stay vacation in Arizona at a luxurious resort in Scottsdale.
 Their long stay vacation is for 30 nights at the exclusive Zona Resort.
 The price includes a one bedroom suite with a fully equipped kitchen, a balcony or terrace overlooking some of the most spectacular desert landscape.

 Golf enthusiasts can get some assistance from the on site golf specialist at the 40 plus nearby golf courses.
 World class shopping and fine dining are nearby.
 The Zona Resort offers also offers an on-site restaurant, a 24 hour fitness center, complimentary internet and local telephone calls.